-The Radon Detection Library lending program is provided free through support from Health Canada, the BC Lung Association, Simon Fraser University, and Airthings.
+The Radon Detector Library lending program is provided through support from Health Canada, the BC Lung Foundation, Simon Fraser University, and Airthings.

-What is the Radon Detection Library lending program?
+What is the Radon Detector Library lending program?

-What kind of test kit is being loaned?
+What kind of radon monitor is being loaned by libraries?

 How long can I borrow a test kit?